15th Maharashtra Assembly

 The Members of 15th Maharashtra Legislative Assembly were elected in the 2024 Maharashtra Legislative Assembly election, with results announced on 23 November 2024.

 The Bharatiya Janata Party emerged as the single largest party winning 132 seats alone, and its alliance Maha Yuti secured a record 237 seats.
 Devendra Fadnavis of Bharatiya Janata Party was sworn in as the new CM.
-None of the opposition parties could win even 10% of the seats.
+None of the opposition parties could win 10% of the seats, hence there is no official opposition.